Pat Freiermuth

-High school career
+Early life

 A longtime resident of Merrimac, Massachusetts, Freiermuth attended Pentucket Regional High School in West Newbury, Massachusetts, before transferring to the Brooks School in North Andover, Massachusetts.
 At Brooks, he played tight end and outside linebacker on the football team, wearing jersey number eight.
 He also played basketball there as a power forward and a small forward.
 During his career, he had 1,531 total yards and 24 total touchdowns.
 He committed to Penn State University to play college football.

 College career

 As a freshman for the Nittany Lions in 2018, Freiermuth made nine starts and recorded 26 receptions for 368 yards and eight touchdowns, breaking the record of most receiving touchdowns by a freshman tight end.
-He remained the starter for the next two seasons, was voted Penn State Football's Most Valuable Offensive Player in 2019, and was invited to the NFL Draft Combine a year earlier.
+He remained the starter for the next two seasons, was voted Penn State Football's Most Valuable Offensive Player in 2019, and was invited to the NFL Scouting Combine a year earlier.
 Although rumor said he would jump at this, he declined this chance, and in a press conference with Coach James Franklin announced that he had planned to recommit to Penn State for yet another year.
 He played in a total of 30 games there, and started all but four of them.
 He scored sixteen career touchdowns, tied for eighth place overall at Penn State for career touchdowns and first place by a tight end.
 In the end, he had a total of 92 career receptions, 1,185 career receiving yards, and he was named the Big Ten Conference's Kwalick–Clark Tight End of the Year in 2020, making him the first ever Penn State tight end to win this award.
 He was also voted first-team All-Big Ten by the coaches, and finished the season leading the conference for most receiving yards by a tight end.